darrylbartlett/configure-ad/README.md

 </p>
 <br />

-<p>If everything is setup okay, you should get prompted to enter a username and password.
+<p>If everything is setup correctly, you should get prompted to enter a username and password.
 Enter the username and password for jane_admin.
 Remember to use the domain name as part of the username.</p>
 <p>
 <img src="https://github.com/darrylbartlett/configure-ad/assets/159499839/21263ed4-24fa-43a6-9d60-5d3478c59ef2"/>
 </p>